 Number of FTEs per position/contractor/location line

-For staffing positions proposed in your staffing plan, provide job descriptions that include the responsibilities and qualifications of the position such as, but not limited to: education, professional credentials, work experience and membership in professional or community associations
+For staffing positions proposed in your staffing plan, provide job descriptions that include the responsibilities and qualifications of the position such as, but not limited to: education, professional credentials, work experience and membership in professional or community associations.
+Note that these job descriptions will not count toward the 1,000 page limit.

 In addition to the information contained in the staffing chart, describe: